sniochup/Allegro_task/README.md

 #### GET
 Returns an information as a json file with response code **200**.
-The request should be in below format with username in a path.
+The request should be in the following format with username in a path.
 To send the _GET_ request type in command line:
 ```
       curl -X GET localhost:9000/<username>